begh-azka/active_directory_learning/5_AD_Users_and_Computers/README.md

    - For disabled users, there is a downward arrow in an icon.

 ### Builtin
-It is of the type builtinDomain.
+- It is of the type builtinDomain.
 It contains Security Groups that are required for your domain to operate.
 You cannot delete builtin objects.
+- Go to builtin and there we can see multiple domain local Security Groups: Administrators, Guests, Remote Desktop users, Users etc.
+- Open their properties to check out what permissions they bestow upon users and other accounts added to them.
+- Remote Desktop Users: Members in this group are granted the right to logon remotely.

 ### Organizational Units
 - Referred to as OUs, are used to organize and separate objects.